-Part :y Dis sclosure Page Central Government has effective control over the general operations of the Authority - it is • Comprehensive Income and Expenditure Statement 11 responsible for providing the statutory framework within which the Authority operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions the Authority has with other parties. • Cash Flow Statement 16-17 Members of the council have direct control over the council's financial and operating policies. • Note 16 Members Allowances Statutory Register of Interests 39 • Precepts from other Local Authorities. • Collection Fund Accounts 79-80 Newark and Sherwood Homes Ltd is a wholly owned subsidiary of the authority. • Group Accounts 81-97 Active4Today Ltd is a wholly owned subsidiary of the authority. • Group Accounts 81-97 The authority has joint control of Mansfield Crematorium. • Note 6 Material Interests in Joint Bodies 29 The authority appoints the majority of trustees of the Southwell Leisure Centre Trust. • Note 6 Material Interests in Joint Bodies 29
+- Central Government has effective control over the ٠ general operations of the Authority - it is responsible for providing the statutory framework within which the Authority operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions the Authority has with other parties. - Members of the council have direct control over ٠ the council's financial and operating policies. - Precepts from other Local Authorities. - Newark and Sherwood Homes Ltd is a wholly owned subsidiary of the authority. - Active4Today Ltd is a wholly owned subsidiary of • the authority. - The authority has joint control of Mansfield • Crematorium. - The authority appoints the majority of trustees of • the Southwell Leisure Centre Trust.